soundslikejason/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 84: March 27, Monday

+**Today's Progress**: Automatic sprites with gulp pt 3.
+Delete and create new sprite svg and sprite css file depending on changes to icons assets.

+**Thoughts**: Seemed like a lot of work upfront to make it easy to add or delete icons assets.

 ### Day 83: March 26, Sunday

 **Today's Progress**: Automatic sprites with gulp pt 2.
 Automation to handle future icon SVGs.